contrast-zone/edit.js/README.md

 ## use instructions

 Just include `edit.js` from this folder to your html, that's all of the dependency you need.
 Refer to `index.html` in this folder as an example template.
 Change keywords and colors as you like.

+## known issues

+- multiline strings and comments are not yet supported

 ## licensing